kojodoc/kojodoc.github.io/tutorials/lessons-level2/keep-pictures-instage.md

 Function description:

+* `Vector2D(x, y)` - constructs a Vector2D value with the given `x` and `y`.
+Note that here Vector2D is both the name of the function and the type of the data value that is created/returned by the function.
 * `pic.collidesWith(stageBorder)` - returns true if pic has collided with the stage border. bouncing off the stage.
 * `bouncePicOffStage(pic, vel)` - for a picture `pic` moving with velocity `vel` - this function returns the velocity after bouncing off the stage.